Telephone exchange: Maintenance tasks

 Electromechanical switching systems required sources of electricity in form of direct current (DC), as well as alternating ring current (AC), which were generated on-site with mechanical generators.
 In addition, telephone switches required adjustment of many mechanical parts.
 Unlike modern switches, a circuit connecting a dialed call through an electromechanical switch had DC continuity within the local exchange area via metallic conductors.

-The design and maintenance procedures of all systems involved methods to avoid that subscribers experienced undue changes in the quality of the service or that they noticed failures.
+The design and maintenance procedures of all systems involved methods to prevent subscribers from experiencing undue changes in the quality of the service or noticing failures.
 A variety of tools referred to as make-busys were plugged into electromechanical switch elements upon failure and during repairs.
 A make-busy identified the part being worked on as in-use, causing the switching logic to route around it.
 A similar tool was called a TD tool.
 Delinquent subscribers had their service temporarily denied (TDed).
 This was effected by plugging a tool into the subscriber's office equipment on Crossbar systems or line group in step-by-step switches.
 The subscriber could receive calls but could not dial out.

 Strowger-based, step-by-step offices in the Bell System required continuous maintenance, such as cleaning.
 Indicator lights on equipment bays alerted staff to conditions such as blown fuses (usually white lamps) or a permanent signal (stuck off-hook condition, usually green indicators).
 Step offices were more susceptible to single-point failures than newer technologies.

 Crossbar offices used more shared, common control circuits.
 For example, a digit receiver (part of an element called an Originating Register) would be connected to a call just long enough to collect the subscriber's dialed digits.
 Crossbar architecture was more flexible than step offices.
 Later crossbar systems had punch-card-based trouble reporting systems.
 By the 1970s, automatic number identification had been retrofitted to nearly all step-by-step and crossbar switches in the Bell System.